- Discover the charming Old Town of Edinburgh

 |Day 8||Depart from Glasgow|

-Day 1: Welcome to Edinburgh
+Day 1: Arrive to Edinburgh

 After settling into your accommodation, the afternoon is yours to get acquainted with Edinburgh.
 Explore the cobbled alleys and steep streets of the medieval Old Town, walk the Royal Mile to the looming Edinburgh Castle, or wander the elegant Georgian squares and gardens of New Town.